Nolan Arenado Preview, Player Props: Cardinals vs. Padres

-Nolan Arenado, with a slugging percentage of .314 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the San Diego Padres, with Blake Snell on the hill, August 28 at 7:45 PM ET.
+Nolan Arenado, with a slugging percentage of .314 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the San Diego Padres, with Seth Lugo on the hill, August 29 at 7:45 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Phillies.
+He had a hitless showing in his previous game (0-for-4) against the Padres.

 Nolan Arenado Game Info & Props vs. the Padres